 AB 1055 (2021) amends EC § 42238.01 and addresses the unintended consequences of AB 1962 (2018) by ensuring that every student in foster care under the authority of a tribal court, if identified to an LEA by the Tribe or Tribal Court, will receive the same entitlements afforded to all students in foster care in California.
 In addition, it aligns California’s definition of a student in foster care with the federal definition in ESSA, by including those students who are on a Voluntary Placement Agreement (VPA) in the definition of a student in foster care.
 This change is effective January 1, 2022.

-Webinars & DocumentsCA Department of Education, July 2021
+Webinars & DocumentsCA Department of Education, August, 2020CA Department of Education, August, 2020CA Department of Education, August, 2020CA Department of Education, July 2021

 Legislation & Legal

 Web LinksIncludes Tribal Consultation Toolkit and Tribal Leaders ToolkitU.S.
 Department of Interior Indian Affairs